DrTreEsq/GitHub_Portfolio/README.md

 </h2>

 <h4 align="center">
-Pusuing MS in Computer Science: AI and PhD Biomedical Engineering: AI + hardware
+Pusuing MS in Computer Science: AI and PhD Biomedical Engineering: embedded programs

 </h4>

 ###### Welcome, Earthling!
 My name is Trey and I am a Lifelong Learner and Interdisciplinery Researcher with a goal of learning each valuable skill necessary to pioneer the change that I wish to see in the world.
 I hope to continually gain experience to grow myself professionally and offer the same to the organizations that I work with as I work towards a greater goal of personal development and global change.